ademeloroberto/recipe_generator/README.md

 conda install flask=0.12.2  (or) pip install Flask==0.12.2

 ### Project Structure
-This project has three major parts :
+This project has three major parts:
 1. app.py - This is the main file where the recipe generation happens.
 It loads the pickle-files as well as the input ingredients and return the generated recipe.
 It holds the two main defined functions where firstly, the input ingredients get scanned and those, that go well together get returned, and secondly, for each input ingredient defines a preparation mode.
 2. template - This folder contains the HTML template (index.html) to allow user to enter ingredients and displays the outcome recipe
 3. static - This folder contains the css folder with style.css file which has the styling required for our index.html file  as well as the image displayed on the webpage.